oneapi-src/oneDNN/doc/primitives/reorder.md

    the same shape.
 Implicit broadcasting is not supported.

-2. While in most of the cases the reorder should be able to handle arbitrary source and destination memory formats and data types it might happen than some combinations are not implemented.
+2. While in most of the cases the reorder should be able to handle arbitrary source and destination memory formats and data types, it might happen than some combinations are not implemented.
 For instance:

    - Reorder implementations between weights in non-plain memory formats might